 With online access, there are a number of phones and apps — such as WhatsApp — that allow you to send texts and even make calls through your wi-fi connection.

 In other words, instead of expensive per-minute cell service or worrying about roaming, connecting to the ship’s wi-fi gives you an opportunity to keep in touch back home without paying high per-minute rates.

 Then, when off the ship in port, you can use your phone as normal assuming there is service and your plan includes the area you are visiting.

 How to Avoid Surprise Charges

-Unfortunately, we’ve heard horror stories of people being surprised by high bills after cruising.
-Whether it be calls made on one network that switch to another network during the call or apps sucking up data without the user knowing, there are ways that you can get a much higher bill than you expected.
+Unfortunately, we have heard horror stories of people being surprised by high bills on their cell plans after cruising.
+Whether it be calls made on one network that switches to another network during the call, or apps sucking up data without the user knowing, there are ways that you can get a much higher bill than you expected.

-For that reason, we suggest turning your phone off or into airplane mode while you are aboard the ship.
+For that reason, we suggest turning your phone into airplane mode while you are aboard the ship (wi-fi will still work when the phone is in airplane mode).
 When you are on shore in Alaskan ports, then you can use your phone as normal without having to worry about overages.

 More on connecting while on a cruise: